scalar-labs/scalardl/docs/authentication.md

             * Required because Ledger authentication uses the signatures of asset proofs.
         * `scalar.dl.ledger.servers.authentication.hmac.secret_key`
             * Used for signing and verifying messages and requests between Ledger and Auditor.
-            * A secret key should be a random long enough value (e.g., 32-character length hex string).
+            * A secret key should be a random, lengthy value (e.g., 32-character length hex string).
         * `scalar.dl.ledger.authentication.hmac.cipher_key`
             * Used for encrypting and decrypting the secret keys of clients.
-            * A cipher key should be an unpredictable and long enough value.
+            * A cipher key should be an unpredictable, lengthy value.
     * Auditor-side properties
         * `scalar.dl.auditor.servers.authentication.hmac.secret_key`
             * Used for signing and verifying messages and requests between Ledger and Auditor.
-Must be the same key as `scalar.dl.ledger.authentication.hmac.cipher_key`.
+Must be the same key as `scalar.dl.ledger.servers.authentication.hmac.secret_key`.
-            * A secret key should be a random long enough value (e.g., 32-character length hex string).
+            * A secret key should be a random, lengthy value (e.g., 32-character length hex string).
         * `scalar.dl.auditor.authentication.hmac.cipher_key`
             * Used for encrypting and decrypting the secret keys of clients.
-            * A cipher key should be an unpredictable and long enough value.
+            * A cipher key should be an unpredictable, lengthy value.

 ## Prepare before executing requests